These Are the Best Guitar Cases for Kids

 Their slightly more expensive line is the 4G Series that have thick padding and lots of storage compartments.
-If you are spending over $100 on an instrument and your child is taking lessons then you will probably want to look at the 4G Series.
+If you are spending over $100 on an instrument and your child is taking lessons, then you will probably want to look at the 4G Series.

 Yamaha 1/2 and 3/4 Size Gig Bags

 Many of the Yamaha student guitars come with really nice gig bags.
 You can also buy bags separately, two of the best are the Yamaha CG2-SC Soft Lightweight 1/2 Size Classical Guitar Case and the Yamaha CG3-SC Soft Lightweight 3/4 & 7/8 Size Classical Guitar Case.

 Fender Urban Mini Strat Gig Bag

 If you are looking for a bag for a 3/4 size electric guitar, specifically the very popular Squier Mini Strat, this Fender Urban Mini Strat Gig Bag is the one to get.
-It has a luggage grade exterior with a 11 mm internal foam padding.
+It has a luggage-grade exterior with an 11 mm internal foam padding.

 SKB Baby Taylor/Martin LX Guitar Shaped Hardshell

 A good case to check out is this SKB Baby Taylor/Martin LX Guitar Shaped Hardshell.
 It has reinforced latches, molded in bumpers with EPS foam interiors.

 The Perfect Bag

-The ideal gig bag for kids has a huge pocket on the outside of the bag, along with a smaller storage pockets, a good quality zipper, backpack straps and a normal handle.
-On the inside it will be well padded and it may have a cushion with a strap to secure the guitar (just in case it is too small).
+The ideal gig bag for kids has a huge pocket on the outside of the bag, along with smaller storage pockets, a good quality zipper, backpack straps, and a standard handle.
+On the inside, it will be well padded, and it may have a cushion with a strap to secure the guitar (just in case it is too small).

 - Buying Guide for Children’s Acoustic Guitars - January 1, 2020